arif20026/event-management/questionsAndAnswers.md

 #### Answer: 4

 <i>for each method checks if the number is truthy or falsy .
-As O is falsy it will not increase the initial 0 value.rest 3 numbers will increase the count variable from 0 .Final output will be 4</i>
+As 0 is falsy it will not increase the initial 0 value.rest 3 numbers will increase the count variable from 0 .Final output will be 4</i>

 </p>
 </details>